 While many brands restrict access to components, even going so far as to require the return of the watch for repair, this does not always mean a happy outcome.
 While Rolex, Ulysse Nardin, Breitling, and many other maintain a Swiss-trained and brand-managed service presence here in America, that is not always the case.
 Many times, I have opened a watch to find tool marks, scratched hands and dials, and other evidence of mishandling.
 The confused client will protest that it only just returned from a journey to brand service, but what they don't realize is that smaller Swiss brands often contract with independent American platforms.
 Are Americans poor watchmakers?
 Perish the thought – American deck chronometers won World War II, thank you very much.
 Domestic technicians trained, supplied, and managed by a brand, can do excellent work.
 But an independent service center without these safeguards could be hiding behind the imprimatur of the watch you love so much.
 If the watchmaker you trust can't get pieces, how do you know the anonymous one who can is any good at all?
 How is the client to know the precious timepiece is safe?
 How indeed.

-Many of these issues disappear with older product, and there exists a vibrant community of enthusiasts and collectors who traffic exclusively in such pieces.
+Many of these issues disappear with older product, and there exists a vibrant community of enthusiasts and collectors who traffic exclusively in rare or non-existent watch parts and pieces.
 As a rule, once a brand ceases to support a particular model, it doesn't care who touches it – if the brand still exists at all.
 No one will come knocking at the door to protest the service of an Ernest Borel automatic or an Angelus chronograph, though that proud name does still adorn a rooftop in my favorite town in Switzerland.
-But in the case of even pedestrian vintage pieces, terrible problems of supply can arise.
+But in the case of even pedestrian vintage pieces, terrible problems of rare or non-existent watch supplies can arise.
 Is the balance staff on your vintage Daytona broken?
 Rolex won't sell you a new one – they don't have one!
 Nobody does, so look forward to paying someone to cut you a new part from scratch, or investing thousands of dollars for a broken donor movement.

 Every qualified enthusiast I know owns a desk, and in this desk is a drawer, and that sacred space contains beautiful pieces finally put to rest.
 Does love mean never having to say you're sorry?
 Better to say that the true love of watches resides in the knowledge that there's a better one (that actually works) right around the corner.